INTRODUCTION TO GABA

 This label will answer many questions about the product.
 For example, what active ingredients are included for each serving of the product?
 What are the added ingredients like flavorings, binders, and fillers?

-Another question to ask is whether the product has been approved by an independent party (that is, a third party organization) which offers to test for the product’s quality and purity.
+Another question to ask is whether the product has been approved by an independent party (that is, a third party organization) that offers to test for the product’s quality and purity.